itzTheMeow/YTMusic/README.md

 ## Getting Started

+> [!IMPORTANT]
+> This tutorial assumes linux as your operating system.
+The instructions/commands may be slightly different for windows/macos.
+Linux is the only officially supported operating system.

 ### Prerequisites

 - [Node.js](https://nodejs.org) is required for the client.
 The instructions use v20.11.1 but any future versions should work fine.